 SEC434: Log Management In-Depth: Compliance, Security, Forensics, and Troubleshooting

-This first-ever dedicated log management class teaches system, network and security logs, their analysis and management and covers the complete lifecycle of dealing with logs: the why's, how's and what's.
+This first-ever dedicated log management class teaches system, network and security logs, their analysis and management, and the complete lifecycle of dealing with logs.
+We will cover the why's, how's and what's.

-In the beginning, you will learn what to do with various log types and provide brief configuration guidance for common information systems.
-Next, you will learn a phased approach to implementing a company-wide log management program, and go into specific log-related tasks that needs to be done on a daily, weekly, and monthly basis in regards to log review and monitoring.
+The course starts with an overview of the various log types and provides brief configuration guidance for common information systems.
+We will take a phased approach to implementing a company-wide log management program, and cover specific log review and monitoring tasks that need to be done on a daily, weekly, and monthly basis.

-Everyone is looking for a path through the PCI DSS and other regulatory compliance maze and that is what you will learn in the next section of the course.
-Logs are essential for resolving compliance challenges; this class will teach you what you need to concentrate on and how to make your log management compliance-friendly.
-And people who are already using log management for compliance will learn how to expand the benefits of your log management tools beyond compliance.
+In the next section of the course you will learn what everyone is looking for: a path to manage the Payment Card Industry Data Security Standard (PCI DSS) and the other regulatory compliance mazes.
+Logs are essential for resolving compliance challenges; this class will teach you what to concentrate on and how to make your log management compliance-friendly.
+Students who already use log management for compliance will learn how to expand the benefits of their log management tools beyond compliance.

 You will learn to leverage logs for critical tasks related to incident response, forensics, and operational monitoring.
-Logs provide one of the key information sources while responding to an incident and this class will teach you how to utilize various log types in the frenzy of an incident investigation.
+Logs provide one of the key information sources when responding to an incident, and this class will show you how to use various log types in the frenzy of an incident investigation.

 Finally, the class author, Dr. Anton Chuvakin, probably has more experience in the application of logs to IT and IT security than anyone else in the industry.
-This means he and the other instructors chosen to teach this course have made a lot of mistakes along the way.
-You can save yourself a lot of pain and your organization a lot of money by learning about the common mistakes people make working with logs.
+This means he and the other instructors chosen to teach this course have learned from a lot of mistakes along the way.
+You can save yourself a lot of pain and your organization a lot of money by learning about common mistakes and ways to overcome them when working with logs.